Undergraduate Degree Admissions Information

 There is a $150 non-refundable charge for the Prior Learning Portfolio course and a $75 fee per credit ($225 per course) awarded.
 For questions, contact the advising team at firstname.lastname@example.org or 1-866-BERKLEE (US) / 1-617-747-2146 (INTL).

-An important note regarding transfer credit: prior learning provides students with an opportunity to earn credit for previously unrecognized knowledge and experience.
-As such, students are ineligible to pursue credit for Berklee Online courses that are similar to ones they transferred from previous programs.
-Due to the uniqueness of our curriculum, external credit is rarely equated to a specific Berklee Online course.
+A note regarding transfer credit: Due to the uniqueness of our curriculum, external credit is rarely equated to a specific Berklee Online course.
 Therefore, students are encouraged to review the syllabus of the Berklee Online course they intend to seek credit for to ensure that it does not overlap with any of the courses they transferred.
-If the student is unsure of what they received transfer credit for, they are welcome to reach out to the Transfer Team at firstname.lastname@example.org to receive a Transfer Credit Explanation Report.
+If the student is unsure of what they received transfer credit for, they are welcome to reach out to the Transfer Team at email@example.com to receive a Transfer Credit Explanation Report.
 For additional information, please reference the Transfer Credit Policies.